solita/solita.github.com/_posts/2026-02-11-using-ai-tooling-with-clojure.md

 automatically to the right backlog?
 Enter OpenAI's [Requests API](https://developers.openai.com/api/reference/resources/responses/methods/create) which can handle text, image and various file inputs to generate text or JSON outputs.
-The *json_schema* response format is interesting in particular, because we can express the desired result format in a manner that we can then use to process the response programmatically down the line.
+The *json_schema* response format is interesting in particular because we can express the desired result format in a manner that we can then use to process the response programmatically down the line.

-In Clojure world, we often use [Malli](https://github.com/metosin/malli) to define our data models.
-We can use `malli.json-schema` to transform our malli schemas into json_schema that the endpoint understands, and then use `malli.transform` to translate the response from json back to Clojure data.
+In the Clojure world, we often use [Malli](https://github.com/metosin/malli) to define our data models.
+We can use `malli.json-schema` to transform our malli schemas into JSON schema that the endpoint understands, and then use `malli.transform` to translate the response from JSON back to Clojure data.

 A [similar idea](https://gist.github.com/ikitommi/e643713719c3620f943ef34086451c69)